 What Does Family Counseling Do?

 There are different approaches your family counselor may take to help the family address issues and approach conflict constructively.
-These are different than strategies used in individual counseling or marriage counseling, and this looks different for different families.
+These are different than strategies used in individual counseling or couples counseling, and this looks different for different families.
 For example, a family with a young child who is struggling in school will work on different strategies with their family therapist than a family with two older half-siblings who are often fighting.
 Though these strategies work in different ways, they are focused around many of the same things.
 Some of these include;

 - Lowering emotional reactions: Intense emotional reactions often lead to escalation, turning one issue into a series of larger ones.
 Family counseling sessions may focus on helping family members express emotions in a healthy way and approach conflict in a calm and reasonable manner.